ferrohd/marecchia/README.md

-# Marecchia: P2P Streaming with WebAssembly
+# Marecchia: P2P Streaming on the Web

+**Note:**
+This project is still a work in progress and is not yet ready for production use.
+Please check back later for updates.

 Welcome to the Marecchia project repository!
 Marecchia is a revolutionary solution designed to enable peer-to-peer (P2P) streaming directly in your web browser, leveraging the power of WebAssembly (Wasm) for efficient video content distribution among viewers.
 This project also features a backend "tracker" system, essential for facilitating the discovery and interconnection of peers for optimized P2P content sharing.

 ## Features

 - **WebAssembly Library:** A cutting-edge Wasm library specifically crafted to work in tandem with your browser's video player element.
 It empowers the video player to engage in a P2P network, streaming video content from viewer to viewer, which significantly reduces the dependency on server bandwidth.

 - **Tracker Binary:** A dedicated backend service that serves as a crucial meeting point for peers.
 This tracker enables viewers to find each other, creating a web of connections that ensure the most efficient paths for data transfer are utilized, making the streaming process smoother and faster.

 ## Getting Started